salmassari/Crawlingdata/README.md

-### This tool refers to the orignal implementation : https://github.com/tsantalis/RefactoringMiner
+This repo updated the source code to crawling data.

+###### The tool is sourced from: https://github.com/tsantalis/RefactoringMiner.